tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 When you select either “ASM” or “File System” the drop down list will be populated with a list of storage destinations.

-Next you select backup schedule time, for my test I entered 10:00hrs but normally you may run this in the evening really dependent on your database activity.
+Next, you select backup schedule times.
+For my test I entered 10:00hrs but normally you may run this in the evening.
+Really dependent on your database activity.

-For the backup source and target destination you will have to ensure that you have enough space to hold the incremental backups, for at least a few days.
+For the backup source and target destination you will have to ensure that you have enough space to hold the incremental backups for at least a few days.

-Once you have entered all the details click on the “SAVE” button, the tool will attempt to create the directory if it does not exist.
-Once the save is successful the button turns green then we are able to click on the proceed button and you will be prompted for confirmation.
+Once you have entered all the details, click on the “SAVE” button.
+The tool will attempt to create the directory if it does not exist.
+Once the save is successful the button turns green.
+Then we are able to click on the proceed button and you will be prompted for confirmation.

 <img title="" src="images/Selection_040.png" />

 Here you will notice in the log console that there has been a failure.
-This is a know issue and the workaround is to click the “Proceed” button again and it should work the second time around.
+This is a known issue and the workaround is to click the “Proceed” button again and it should work the second time around.

 <img title="" src="images/Selection_041.png" />

-This time the screenshot shows the confirmation, click on “YES” if you wish to proceed.
+This time, the screenshot shows the confirmation.
+Click on “YES” if you wish to proceed.
 After a few minutes the screen will return then you can click on the “Sync Status” tab.

 <img title="" src="images/Selection_042.png" />

-In the log console, there are a lot of tasks that have been processed.
-Now to see this information we need to click the “Refresh All” button.
+In the log console there are many tasks that have been processed.
+To see this information we need to click the “Refresh All” button.

 <img title="" src="images/Selection_043.png" />